Yeseol-K/COMP2523_devhouse/README.md

 * March 26 - Working on chaning all IPost and IUser to prisma Post and User.
 However, having error on User DTO.
 Attempting to fix.
 * April 2 - Worked on fixing all user post related issues and Post page show.
 * April 6 - Fixing auth issue after post page.
+* April 14 - Fixing post issue for ;
+* April 15 - Worked on following.
+Group merged new to main, worked on having it work on my machine.

 ## Kyle: